3s1d/snes-skt3/README.md

 - Joypad or keyboard

 # Usage
 Create the folder 'app' on the sd-card and place the 'snes' binary ([from here](https://github.com/3s1d/snes-skt3/raw/master/Release/snes)) into it.
-Create an folder 'app/snes.data' (same name as binary + .data) and place unziped ROM cartridge(s) into it  (Sapces inside the filename are not yet supported).
+Create an folder 'app/snes.data' (same name as binary + .data) and place unziped ROM cartridge(s) into it  (spaces inside the filename are not yet supported).

 In the Skytraxx menu navigate to 'Programs -> 3rd-Party Applications -> SNES'